tangowhisky37/CoderDojo/README.md

 ![Join the Coding Ninjas]({{ "/Images/Coder_Dojo_Altona_North_v0.11.png" | absolute_url }})

 The official link to the website is [altonanorthdojo.com](http://altonanorthdojo.com).
+You can reach us on email at dojo@hack2.live.

 ## News & Updates